History of Powerball in Timeline

 April 2, 2020: Starting Jackpot Reset Due to COVID-19

-August 2021: Expansion put on Hold
+August 2021: Expansion Put on Hold

-August 23, 2021: Implementation of Monday Drawings and Double Play
+August 23, 2021: Addition of New Monday Draws

-Starting on August 23, 2021, Powerball draws would occur on Mondays, in addition to Wednesdays and Saturdays, and a new Double Play option was added.
+Starting on August 23, 2021, Powerball started doing draws on Mondays, in addition to Wednesdays and Saturdays.

-March 16, 2022: Delay of Scheduled drawing
+March 16, 2022: Powerball Drawing Delay

-November 7, 2022: Record-Breaking Jackpot Drawing Delayed
+November 7, 2022: Record Jackpot Drawing Delayed

 November 8, 2022: $2.04 Billion Jackpot Won in California

-2022: Potential Expansion in the United Kingdom
+2022: Expansion to the United Kingdom

 2022: Record-Breaking Jackpot

-February 14, 2023: Winner Claims $2.04 Billion Jackpot
+February 14, 2023: Winner of the $2.04 Billion Jackpot Claimed Prize

-July 19, 2023: $1.08 Billion Jackpot Won in California
+July 19, 2023: $1.08 Billion Jackpot Won in Los Angeles

 October 11, 2023: $1.76 Billion Jackpot Won in California